AkshayaNarayana/UMBC-DATA606-Capstone/docs/proposal.md

 - **Which variable/column will be your target/label in your ML model?**

-  Job Posting Date will be the target for timely trends whereas skills will be the target for skill demand analysis
+  The Number of Job Openings will be the target for timely trends.

 - **Which variables/columns may be selected as features/predictors for your ML models?**

-  Factors like Location, Job Title, and Company to look at how seasonality and trends change in different places, job titles, or companies.
-Different Role, Industry, and Experience variables can be used to see how skill needs change for various roles, businesses, and levels of experience.
+  Factors like the date when the job posting was made could capture temporal patterns and seasonality in job openings.